 Recommendation: Treatment and Prevention of Diabetes Foot Problems

-Low in fat, low calorie, but high fiber foods are the best option.
+Low in fat, low calorie, but high fibre foods are the best option.

 Focus on fruits, vegetables and whole grains.
 Make sure to strive for variety to help you achieve your goals without compromising taste or nutrition.
 Download the free Manna Diet e-Book for all the info, menu plans and recipes to help you achieve your weight loss goal.